Vas a quedarte

-"Vas a quedarte" (English: You're going to stay) is a song recorded by Spanish singer Aitana, written by Aitana, Juan Pablo Villamil, and Juan Pablo Isaza, and produced by the latter of the three.
+"Vas a quedarte" (transl.
+"You're Going To Stay") is a song recorded by Spanish singer Aitana, written by Aitana, Juan Pablo Villamil, and Juan Pablo Isaza, and produced by the latter of the three.
 The song was released as the second single from Aitana's debut extended play Tráiler on 9 December 2018.

 Commercially, "Vas a quedarte" became Aitana's third number-one single in Spain, and has been certified gold in her home country by Productores de Música de España.
 The song has additionally since become the most-streamed song in its first twenty-four hours on Spotify Spain, surpassing the previous record which was also held by Aitana's previous release "Teléfono".

 Music video

 A music video for "Vas a quedarte" was released on 14 December through Aitana's YouTube channel.
 The video was directed by Pablo Hernández, and also featured actor Àlex Maruny who appeared alongside Aitana.
 Within three days, the video had received over two million views.